NCIP/gdc-docs/docs/API/Users_Guide/BAM_Slicing.md

 | entire chromosome, or a position or region on the chromosome, specified using chromosomal coordinates | region | regions | region=<chr>(:<start>(-<stop>)?)?</stop></start></chr> |
 | region specified using a HGNC / GENCODE v22 gene name |  gencode | gencode | gencode=<gene_name> |

-**NOTE** The successfully sliced BAM will contain all reads that overlap (entirely or partially) with the specified region, gene, or position.
+**NOTE:** The successfully sliced BAM will contain all reads that overlap (entirely or partially) with the specified region or gene.
+It is possible to specify an open-ended region, e.g. `chr2:10000`, which would return all reads that (completely or partially) overlap with the region of chromosome 2 from position 10,000 to the end of the chromosome.

 ### JSON Schema